tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-1-app-setup.md

 }
 ```

+### `./main.js`

-Then update the main.js file so it looks like the following.
-This is the same content as the Electron Quick Start guide, with the exception that the paths have been updated for this custom directory structure:
+This is mostly the same content as the Electron Quick Start guide, with the exception that the paths have been updated for this custom directory structure.

 ```js
 const { app, BrowserWindow } = require('electron');